LEIC-ES-2021-22/3LEIC02T5/README.md

 - As a student in FEUP, I want to see where I'll find smaller lines to eat so that I can have lunch/dinner quicker if I am short in time or want to use my break time to do something else between classes.
 - As a student in FEUP, I want to check the amount of parking spots in the parking lot so that I can easily decide if I want to try and park my car there or park it somewhere else if it seems like it's full.
 - As a student in FEUP, I want to know which floors  of the library have more vacant seats so that I can easily arrive and get myself a seat as quick as I can.
+- As a student in FEUP, according to my schedule,I would like to know if the theoritical class I'm about to attend has available seats or not.
+- As a student, if I need to study for an exam on a study room, I can see if there are any available seats at FEUP.